Dgibson89/traveljournal/README.md

 I believe the only dependencies would have been to use create-react-app and to import react and react-dom.

 Build/Deploy Instructions:
 To start the build, I ran "npm run build" within my VS Codes terminal.
-From there I imported the code from Github to Netlify to have it deployed for viewing.
+From there I imported the code from Github to Vercel to have it deployed for viewing.